 According to the Indiana Department of Transportation, it is important that when traveling over these areas, you should:

-- Slow down as much as possible before you reach the obstacle - don't break suddenly when you are on the uneven surface.
+- Slow down as much as possible before you reach the obstacle - don't break suddenly when you are on an uneven surface.

 - Make sure that the motorcycle is straight and not approaching the bump or groves at an angle that would promote sliding or slipping.